 In this document, you will learn about writing Markdown, available commands, some special features of CodeMirror and how spellchecking works.

 The idea behind Zettlr is to remove unnecessary markup and styling from your writing process.
 During the writing process, what matters is the content you produce, not the form in which it is presented.
 A little bit of formatting is provided, of course.
-But if it comes to colors and text align, nobody really needs plenty of options to get writing.
+But if it comes to colours and text align, nobody really needs plenty of options to get writing.
 The formatting is what happens afterwards.

 Therefore Zettlr lets you write